vivian-bb/assignment3_terminalapp/README.md

 ## Add input function that input user's name to client-data file

-## add the colorize to gemfile
+## Add the colorize to gemfile

-## apply colorize method to the user's name
+## Apply colorize method to the user's name

-## file I/O function that add the user to client_data.rb successfully
+## File I/O function that add the user to client_data.rb successfully

-## add espeak-ruby gem in gemfile
+## Add espeak-ruby gem in gemfile

+## Change the color of 'Start' and greeting words
 ------------------------------------------------------
 ### Software Development Plan